Home » Indonesia » Comparing KPPA vs PT vs PMA in Indonesia

 • Power of attorney if the foreign company’s management does not submit the petition.

-Perseroan Terbatas (PT) is a local company in Indonesia, a so-called limited liability company.
-It is Indonesia’s most widely used business entity, making it an essential component in the PT vs PMA Indonesia discussion.
+Perseroan Terbatas (PT) is a local company in Indonesia that is a so-called limited liability company.
+It’s Indonesia’s most widely used business entity, making it an essential component in the PT vs PMA Indonesia discussion.
 The PT is established by at least two local citizens (with an Indonesian passport) who serve as shareholders and are shielded from the company’s debts.

 PTs offer several advantages, including shareholder protection from company debt, secure company viability, clear management responsibility to shareholders, easy access to additional funds, and defined legal protection.
 However, PT companies also face challenges such as tax obligations, potential exposure of trade secrets, and complex processes for company changes, including dissolution, mergers, and takeovers.